-Health & Safety Manual Hazard someone.
+Hazard someone.
 Control A means of limiting or regulating something, specifically limiting the risk involved in a hazard.
-Green Book Complete and current Ontario Occupational Health and Safety Act (OHSA) in the form of a smal Green Book.
-Roles & Responsibilities - Senior Management: • in the annual review of Legislation & Other Requirements Policy and Procedures have an understanding of any and all applicable Legislations including the Occupational Health & OHSA) and all associated Regulations, Environmental Protection Act, Employment Standards Ac egislation and requirements Company and all Employees act in accordance with all applicable Legislations and Regulations ubcontractors follow and act in accordance with all applicable Legislations and Regulations uperintendents and the Health & Safety Department keeps abreast of any applicable Legislations - , Standards, and other requirements and update the Health & Safety Manual, Policies an Procedures Inspect proj available ject sites and Project Safety Bulletin Board to ensure all relevant Legislation is posted and/o are and convers to maintain records of inspections, avaluations and other compliance to Legislatic Ensure Procore and servers to maintain records of inspections, evaluations and other compliance to Legislati and other requirements To fulfill all duties of Employers as stated in sections 25 & 26 of the OHSA, including that, "An Employer sh the equipment, materials and protective devices as prescribed are provided;" OHSA, s.
-25(1)(a) Occupational Health & Safety Department: Review and have an understanding of any and all applicable Legislations including the Occupational Health Safety Act (OHSA) and all associated Regulations, Environmental Protection Act, Employment Standards A and other Le egislation and Requirements Follow and t track any changes to all applicable Legislations, Regulations, and other requirements Ensure the l Health & Safety Manual, along with Policies and Procedures, are in compliance with any and a applicable Legislation, Regulations, and other requirements • lated copies of the OHSA to all job sites and ensure they are posted and visible on the Project Safe Bulletin Boa • Inspect project sites and Project Safety Bulletin Board to ensure all relevant Legislation is posted and/ available Annually revise and update Legislation & Other Requirements Policy and Procedures • es and ensure current rules are in compliance with any and all applicable Legislation, Regulation equirements Maintain Procore for maintaining records of Inspections, Evaluations and other compliance to legislation ar other requir mpliance to Legislation annually through inspections, evaluations, and statistics agement of the evaluation at the year-end, Quarter 4 - Management Safety Meeting Project Manager:
+Green Book Complete and current Ontario Occupational Health and Safety Act (OHSA) in the form of a small Green Book.

+- Participate in the annual review of Legislation & Other Requirements Policy and Procedures - Review and have an understanding of any and all applicable Legislations including the Occupational Health & Safety Act (OHSA) and all associated Regulations, Environmental Protection Act, Employment Standards Act and other legislation and requirements - Ensure the Company and all Employees act in accordance with all applicable Legislations and Regulations - Ensure all Subcontractors follow and act in accordance with all applicable Legislations and Regulations - Ensure all Superintendents and the Health & Safety Department keeps abreast of any applicable Legislations, Regulations, Standards, and other requirements and update the Health & Safety Manual, Policies and Procedures - Inspect project sites and Project Safety Bulletin Board to ensure all relevant Legislation is posted and/or available - Ensure Procore and servers to maintain records of inspections, evaluations and other compliance to Legislation and other requirements - To fulfill all duties of Employers as stated in sections 25 & 26 of the OHSA, including that, "An Employer shall ensure that the equipment, materials and protective devices as prescribed are provided;" OHSA, s.
+25(1)(a)

+- Review and have an understanding of any and all applicable Legislations including the Occupational Health & Safety Act (OHSA) and all associated Regulations, Environmental Protection Act, Employment Standards Act and other Legislation and Requirements - Follow and track any changes to all applicable Legislations, Regulations, and other requirements - Ensure the Health & Safety Manual, along with Policies and Procedures, are in compliance with any and all applicable Legislation, Regulations, and other requirements - Provide updated copies of the OHSA to all job sites and ensure they are posted and visible on the Project Safety Bulletin Boards - Inspect project sites and Project Safety Bulletin Board to ensure all relevant Legislation is posted and/or available - Annually revise and update Legislation & Other Requirements Policy and Procedures - Develop rules and ensure current rules are in compliance with any and all applicable Legislation, Regulations, and other requirements - Maintain Procore for maintaining records of Inspections, Evaluations and other compliance to legislation and other requirements - Evaluate compliance to Legislation annually through inspections, evaluations, and statistics - Inform Management of the evaluation at the year-end, Quarter 4 Management Safety Meeting